Back to blog

 • Finding new deals is essential for private equity firms, venture capitalists, and investment bankers to sustain their business.
 While existing portfolio companies could be a source for new leads and introductions, it's not the best practice to rely solely on that.

-In this article, you will learn some private equity deal sourcing tips, what solutions you can use to improve the deal sourcing process, and what data is most beneficial while trying to find more deals.
+In this article, you will learn top private equity deal-sourcing strategies, what solutions you can use to improve the deal-sourcing process, and what data is most beneficial while trying to find more deals.

 What is private equity deal sourcing?

-Private equity deal sourcing, or deal origination, refers to finding new companies to invest in.
+Private equity deal sourcing is the process of identifying and evaluating new companies to invest in.
+Often it involves mid-market companies, startups, or mature businesses undergoing restructuring.
+These companies typically operate in high-growth industries or sectors with strong market potential.
 However, the process is different between private equity funds and venture capital.

 Private equity firms invest in private companies that aren't on the public stock exchange list, making it harder to find new opportunities.
 Conversely, venture capitalists mostly invest in public startups that show signs of growth.
 They might look for stealth startups, too, but most opportunities occur within the publicly available area of startups.